 The AG Rating

-Aerographer was established as a rating in 1924, in 1942 the rating officially changed to Aerographer's Mate.
+Aerographer was established as a rating in 1924, and in 1942 the rating officially changed to Aerographer's Mate.

 An Aerographer's Mate is the Navy's own weather forecaster.
 Aerographer's Mates are trained in the science of meteorology and physical oceanography; the Navy's meteorological and oceanographic experts.
 AGs learn to use instruments that monitor weather characteristics such as air pressure, temperature, humidity, wind speed and direction, and then distribute this data to aircraft, ships and shore activities.